 Overhead view of mushroom bolognese ingredients: a bowl of mushrooms and celery on a cutting board, surrounded by an onion, red wine, tomato sauce with thyme, and Parmesan cheese.

 • Mushrooms: Cremini, shiitake, and white button mushrooms all work well in the sauce— each has the density to hold its shape as the sauce reduces.
 I’d avoid delicate varieties like oyster or chanterelle.
 They break down too quickly, losing the texture that makes this sauce feel substantial.
 If you want to go deeper on the umami, stir in a handful of reconstituted dried porcini along with whatever fresh mushrooms you’re using.
 The soaking liquid (strained) is worth adding to the sauce too.
+For a chunkier, more rustic version of this idea, I use this approach in my portobello mushroom ragu with pappardelle.

 • Tomato paste: Tomato paste goes into the hot pan before any liquid — directly onto the mushrooms and aromatics — and cooks for a full minute or two until it darkens slightly and starts to stick.
 That step isn’t optional.
 It’s what transforms the paste from bright and acidic into something rounder and more complex, and it gives the sauce a color that looks like it’s been going for hours.